batatora/core-plans_km/CONTRIBUTING.md

 1. Make sure the `user.name` and `user.email` are set in your git configs.
 2. Use `-s` or `--signoff` to add the Signed-off-by line to the end of the commit message.

-## Separate Changes, Separate Pull Requests

-Each package being changed should be separated into its own pull request.
-E.g. If you are making a change to `core/openssl` and your change requires another change in `core/curl` to be merged, each of these changes should be submitted as two different PRs with a note about the order in which each thing should be submitted.

-Each of these change PRs submitted should include a bracketed packagename as the prefix to the change information.
-For example in the previously defined situation the PR titles above might titled like so:

-  - `[curl] Making a change here`
-  - `[openssl] Also making a change here`

-If you have opened a single PR that changes multiple plans, it is assumed you are making a substantial change to core plans.
-Substantial change PRs submitted without an RFC will be closed and you will be directed to open an RFC.
-If this was not your intention please open separate PRs per package change.

 ## Pull Request Review and Merge Automation